amit94ece/AI_in_HealthCare/MIMIC_ML_DL/README.md

 ## Project Overview

-This project implements machine learning and deep learning models for analyzing MIMIC-II healthcare data, with a specific focus on Congestive Heart Failure (CHF) prediction.
+This project implements machine learning and deep learning models for analyzing MIMIC-IV healthcare data, with a specific focus on Congestive Heart Failure (CHF) prediction.
 The implementation includes data preprocessing, feature engineering, and neural network modeling using PyTorch.

 ## Data Preprocessing